voideditor/void/VOID_CODEBASE_GUIDE.md

 - A DiffZone has an llmCancelToken (is streaming) if and only if we are Applying in its file's URI.
 - When you click Apply, we create a **DiffZone** so that any changes that the LLM makes will show up in red/green.
 We then stream the change.

+### Writing Files Inner Workings
+Void uses text models to write code when it changes your code, so all you need to know to write is a URI.
+There are some annoying background URI/model things to think about, but we handled them all in `voidModelService`.

 ### Void Settings Inner Workings
 We have a service `voidSettingsService` that stores all your Void settings (providers, models, global Void settings, etc).
 Imagine this as an implicit dependency for any of the core Void services: